perploug/Zincr-TestRepo/README.md

 # code-reviewer

-> A GitHub App built with [Probot](https://github.com/probot/probot) that An Umbraco Code Review Bot
+> A testing repo for fun and profit

 ## Setup